codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 #### Parameters

--   `text`  text value to check.
-    Appium: support only web testing
+-   `text`  text value to check.-   _Appium_: supported only for web testing

 ### doubleClick